Consensys/ethereum-developer-tools-list/README.md

 * [OpenZeppelin Starter Kits](https://openzeppelin.com/starter-kits/) - An all-in-one starter box for developers to jumpstart their smart contract backed applications.
 Includes Truffle, OpenZeppelin SDK, the OpenZeppelin/contracts-ethereum-package EVM package of audited smart contract, a react-app and rimble for easy styling.
 * [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 * [EthereumDev.io](https://ethereumdev.io) - The definitive guide for getting started with Ethereum smart contract programming.
-* [Cobra](https://github.com/cobraframework/cobra) - A fast, flexible and simple development environment framework for Ethereum smart contract, testing and deployment on Ethereum virtual machine(EVM).
+* [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.
+* [Ethereum Stack Exchange](https://ethereum.stackexchange.com/) - Post and search questions to help your development life cycle.
 * [Kauri.io](https://kauri.io/) - A community based knowledge platform for web3 and emerging technologies.
 Share curated content and collaborate on up-to-date and high-quality technical articles and series.
 Checkout the [Getting Started community](https://kauri.io/community/5d9b16fc890d310001b66e1b) to learn the basics.
 * [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications.
 * [Biconomy](https://biconomy.io) - Do gasless transactions in your dapp by enabling meta-transactions using simple to use SDK.